-- To develop in students the ability to understand the fundamental principles and concepts of physics and its methodology.
+- To develop students’ ability to understand the fundamental principles and concepts of physics and its methodology.

-- To develop students’ skills relevant to the study of physics: scientific investigation, problem solving, experimental technique, collaboration, communication, mathematical analysis, information searching and processing, analytical and critical thinking and self-learning.
+- To develop students’ relevant skills to study physics: scientific investigation, problem solving, experimental technique, collaboration, communication, mathematical analysis, information searching and processing, analytical and critical thinking and self-learning.

-- To develop in students an appreciation of the nature of physics, the theoretical and current developments in physics.
+- To develop students’ appreciation in nature of physics, the theoretical and current developments in physics.

 This curriculum consists of compulsory and elective parts.
 The compulsory part includes the following topics: “Heat and Gases”, “Force and Motion”, “Wave Motion”, “Electricity and Magnetism” and “Radioactivity and Nuclear Energy”.